 Instead, the Save Our Bones Program’s nutritional plan points out the presence of protein in a rich variety of foods, many of which are not animal-based.
-In fact, as I wrote in a post not too long ago, “Amino acids are the building blocks of protein.
+In fact, as I wrote in an article not too long ago, “Amino acids are the building blocks of protein.
 Your body takes these building blocks from any source and builds a complete protein from them.
 So not only do you get all the protein you need from a varied, plant-based diet, but you also get all kinds of important bone-building nutrients that you can’t get from animal proteins.”
-(You can read the rest of the post here.)
+(You can read the rest of the article here.)

 We are going to look at one of those amino acids, leucine, next.